Sub-Nyquist Sampling of Short Pulses: Sampling using Gabor frames

 \subsection{Truncated Gabor Series}

-We have seen in Section~\ref{sec:prior_work} that time limited $\Lt(\R)$ functions, whose Fourier transform is additionally in $\Lo(\R)$, can be well approximated with a finite number of samples using a Fourier series.
+It is well known that time limited $\Lt(\R)$ functions, whose Fourier transform is additionally in $\Lo(\R)$, can be well approximated with a finite number of samples using a Fourier series.
 We now show that the same is true for Gabor series, without assuming anything additional on the signal besides that it is square integrable.